richi235/ADBGUI/README.md

-# ADBGui
+# ADBGUI

-ADBGui allows you to create a gui for a database.
+The ADBGUI Framework allows you to create a custom gui for your database.

 For office people you can say its a lightweight, extinsible opensource  M$ Access in the browser.